cchalmers/dense/README.md

 > manifest . fmap (+100) . delay
 ```

-or equivilently used the `delayed` isomorphism:
+or equivilently using the `delayed` isomorphism:

 ```.haskell
 > delayed +~ 100